The 5 Stages of an Advisory Firm

 • A documented client experience

-• Clear team roles
+• Clear team roles and accountability

-• Associate advisors
+• Associate advisors who can carry relationships

 • A systemized planning process

-$2M – $5M+
+Typical revenue: $2M – $5M+

 • Letting go of control